About Alison Marie

 Now, I get to nerd out writing your programs to be the most efficient and effective possible.
 Win, win!

 Fast forward a bit to 2 hours after defending my dissertation, I was sitting in a pre-planning session for my first year of teaching full time.
-My data driven methods paired with my love and passion for the science lead my students to unprecedented success.
+My data driven methods paired with my love and passion for science lead my students to unprecedented success.

-...then I became a mom and everything changed!
+...then I became a mom, and everything changed!

-On the outside, it appeared I had "bounced back" (I hate the term but you know what I mean), I was a certified personal trainer so of course I had it all together when it came to my health and fitness, right?
+On the outside, it appeared I had "bounced back" (I hate the term, but you know what I mean), I was a certified personal trainer so of course I had it all together when it came to my health and fitness, right?
 WRONG!

 My shoulders and neck constantly hurt - massages barely helped.